Qamar Jalalabadi: Career

 As a lyricist, Qamar Jalalabadi was very versatile.
-On one hand he wrote mesmeric duets like "Sun Meri Saanwari Mujhko Kahin Tum Bhool Na Jaana..." sung by Lata Mangeshkar and Mohammed Rafi (film: Aansoo 1953) and on the other hand he penned comic relief songs like "Khush Hai Zamana Aaj Pehli Tarikh Hai" endured with full throttle gusto by Kishore Kumar (film: Pehli Tarikh-1954).
-This song turned into veritable anthem and was played on Radio Ceylon on the first of every month for decades, and it probably still is.
+On one hand he wrote duets like "Sun Meri Saanwari Mujhko Kahin Tum Bhool Na Jaana..." sung by Lata Mangeshkar and Mohammed Rafi (film: Aansoo 1953) and on the other hand he penned comic relief songs like "Khush Hai Zamana Aaj Pehli Tarikh Hai" endured with full throttle gusto by Kishore Kumar (film: Pehli Tarikh-1954).
+This song turned into veritable anthem and was played on Radio Ceylon on the first of every month for decades.

 The film Howrah Bridge (1958) skyrocketed his career as lyricist to unprecedented heights.
 Songs like "Mera Naam Chin Chin Chu" (Geeta Dutt) and "Aaiye Meherbaan, Baithiye Jaanejaan...."
 (Asha Bhosle) became highly popular.

 In his long career span he worked for several film companies like Prabhat Film Company, Pancholi Pictures, Filmistan Ltd., Famous Pictures, Minerva Movietone, Prakash Pictures, Wadia Films Ltd., Filmkar Ltd., Sippy Films, N.C.
 Sippy Films, Shri Shakti Films, Mitra Productions and many more.

 He was one of the founder members of prestigious organisations like Film Writers Association & IPRS in Mumbai.
 The music composers he worked with were: Ghulam Haider, G. Damle, Pandit Amarnath, Khemchand Prakash, Husnlal Bhagatram, S.D.
 Burman, Anil Biswas, Shyam Sunder, Sajjad Hussain, Master Krishnarao, C. Ramchandra, Madan Mohan, Sudhir Phadke, S.D.
 Batish, Sardar Malik, Ravi, Avinash Vyas and in the latter phase of his career with O. P. Nayyar, Kalyanji-Anandji, Sonik–Omi, Uttam Singh and Laxmikant–Pyarelal as well.
 Qamar Jalalabadi wrote song lyrics for about 156 films by writing a total of approximately 700 songs in his long career.